1899 San Ciriaco hurricane: Greater Antilles and Bahamas

 In Dominican Republic, heavy rainfall caused the Ozama River to overflow its banks, sweeping away an iron bridge.
 A freshet was also reported along the Haina River in San Cristóbal Province, washing away many houses.

-The storm brought catastrophic impact to the Bahamas and at least 334 deaths.
+The storm brought catastrophic impacts to the Bahamas and at least 334 deaths.
 Losses to boating vessels reached $50,000.
 On Inagua, three vessels were lost and a schooner was left stranded at Lantern Head, while other boats that were hauled up on the bay suffered severe damage.
+Air pressure on the island dipped to 28.28 inHg.
 The public school house was demolished on Ragged Island, though dwellings escaped serious impact.
 Plantain and banana plantations were completely flattened at Deadman's Cay on Long Island.
 Three vessels were beached on Rum Cay, but only one was considerably damaged.
 About 10 bushels of salt were lost.
 Two churches and a number of private homes were damaged on San Salvador Island.
 A few ships and vessels were destroyed, damaged, or lost on Eleuthera, leaving a few people missing.

 On San Salvador Island, two churches and many dwellings were destroyed.
+On Bimini, a barometric low of 28.00 inHg was measured during the worst conditions, accompanied by hurricane-force winds from the west-southwest.
+Not one family escaped serious damage, even on the highest land, and the storm destroyed all the crops, leading to starvation.
+Many homes were badly damaged or swept off their foundations, along with some churches.
+On the Berry Islands at least a dozen boats were driven ashore, and an Episcopal church was destroyed.
+Grand Bahama incurred severe damage, including the loss of most homes and all crops; eyewitnesses reported that the aftermath resembled that of a fire.
+Between West Settlement Point and East Smith Point the storm leveled at least 62 homes, along with all roads and bridges.
+A church and chapel were wrecked at Eight Mile Rock, along with 22 homes.
+Six homes were destroyed at West End and 11 more at Brandy Point.